romnn/microgpusim/WIP.md

     - check if any line ever has different hit_cluster, otherwise makes no sense
     - this prob wont be interesting for l1, but maybe l2?

+  - DONE: why did we get so much slower now
+  - NOPE: how is exec time measured for exec driven? maybe exclude trace generation?
+  - DONE: why did we get so much slower now
+    - one cause: flush l1 and/or launch latency
+  - DONE: validation plots with/without: top legend, bottom ticks
   - DONE: result table with error metrics
   - DONE: better benchmark table
   - DONE: update config for TitanX